 - Some expenses for repairing damage to your principal residence

 In order to qualify to take a 401K hardship withdrawal, you’ll need to show your employer financial proof that you need to take money out of your 401K.
 The alternative is to “self-certify,” which doesn’t require you to disclose your finances.
 However, you won’t be able to make new 401K contributions for six months after taking the withdrawal.
 Contact your human resources or personnel department to see if they allow hardship withdrawals and what you must do to qualify.
-Learn about a 401K alternative that gives you flexibility, control and guaranteed growth of your retirement savings.

 2. Penalty-Free 401K Withdrawal Rules

 A penalty-free withdrawal allows you to withdraw money before age 59-1/2 without paying a 10% penalty.
 It does not, however, mean tax-free.
 You will still have to pay taxes at ordinary income-tax rates.
 You may qualify to take a penalty-free withdrawal if you take a distribution before age 59-1/2 and meet any of these situations: